Losant/losant-rest-python/docs/userApiTokens.md

 ## Post

-Create a new API token for an user
+Create a new API token for a user

 ```python
 result = client.user_api_tokens.post(apiToken=my_api_token)